Year after year, I look forward to the holidays in New York City.

 Tchaikovsky’s Christmas ballet has become a must-see for many people during the holidays.

-Famed artistic director George Balanchine created the version that New York City Ballet performs every year at Lincoln Center in 1954.
+Famed artistic director George Balanchine created the version that the New York City Ballet performs every year at Lincoln Center in 1954.

 Don’t miss your opportunity to travel with Clara through the Kingdom of Sweets!